-Unfortunately I couldn’t spend the whole day in the park.
+Unfortunately, I couldn’t spend the whole day in the park.
 I had groceries to buy and a daughter to feed and put down for a nap.
 But the feeling of tranquility has not left me yet.
-In the back of my mind I have had these words from the hymn “It is Well” playing on loop.
+In the back of my mind, I have had these words from the hymn “It is Well” playing on a loop.

 When peace like a river, attendeth my way,

 When sorrows like sea billows roll

 Whatever my lot, Thou hast taught me to say

 It is well, it is well, with my soul

 The man who penned these words was not writing them from theory or for the sake of creating a pretty song.
 He was moved to write these words just after his four daughters all died in a shipwreck.
 “Sorrows like sea billows” were not just a metaphor for him.
 These words were written from his soul, not his mind.
 They were birthed from tragedy and so they move me now as I rise up from my own.

 I have not always been able to connect to these lyrics and I am sure there are still more dark days to come.
 But right now I can honestly say “It is well with my soul”.